National Register of Historic Places listings in Brevard County, Florida

 This is a list of the National Register of Historic Places listings in Brevard County, Florida.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Brevard County, Florida, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 43 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
-One property was once listed, but has since be removed.
+There are 44 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
+One property was once listed, but has since been removed.